What is a Belt Lipectomy?

-After your surgery, ensure that you contact Dr Briggs and his team if:
+After your surgery, ensure that you contact Dr Briggs and his team if you:

-- Your wound is red, swollen, or has pus
+- Discover your wound is red, swollen, or has pus

-- You experience chest pains or laboured breathing worsen over time
+- Experience chest pains or laboured breathing worsen over time

-- You have any queries or concerns about anything
+- Have any queries or concerns about anything

 Visit our Surgery Risks page for more info about risks and complications of belt lipectomy surgery.